List of ancient dishes

-This is a list of ancient dishes, prepared foods and beverages that have been recorded as originating during ancient history.
+This is a list of ancient dishes, prepared foods and beverages that have been recorded as originating in ancient history.
 The span of recorded history is roughly 5,000 years, beginning with Sumerian cuneiform script, the oldest discovered form of coherent writing from the protoliterate period around 3,000 to 2,900 years BCE.

 Ancient history can be defined as occurring from the beginning of recorded human history to: